RidgWick/Programmming-problem-in-Java/README.md

 Just use all of my solution for only Algorithmic purpouse.
 My intension is to share my algorithm to all .

-**  Do not use any of this code directly without having any knowledge of the algorithm please.
+// **  Do not use any of this code directly without having any knowledge of the algorithm please.

+Contact details :
+  email : 0x0mmrhr.ridgwick@hackermail.com